ncnakamine/DSND_Disaster_Response/README.md

 # DSND_Disaster_Response

 ## Summary
 - This project creates an ETL pipepline and machine learning pipeline to clean data and predict disaster response categories based on received messages.
-Natural language processing was used to generate features.
-A MultiOutputClassifier was used to classify messages into categories.
+Natural language processing is used to generate features.
+A MultiOutputClassifier is used to classify messages into categories.

 ## Prerequisites